tabreturn/processing.py-book/README.md

 # Processing Python Mode: Creative Coding Made Easy

-*The official source code for the examples, as well as solutions to challenges, for the book *Processing Python Mode: Creative Coding Made Easy**
+The official source code for the examples, as well as solutions to challenges, for the book *Processing Python Mode: Creative Coding Made Easy*.

 ## Chapter 0: Introduction